Pips Answer for Wednesday, January 14, 2026

 Since it's only two cells, it had to be the 5-5 domino.
 Once that was in, the rest of the small 4x4 grid fell into place quickly because the pool of dominoes was so small.
 The

-Nyt Pips medium answer for 2026-01-14
+NYT Pips medium answer for 2026-01-14

-Answer for 2026-01-14
+Complete answer for 2026-01-14 (Medium)

 Medium puzzle was a bit more of a climb.
 I focused on the Sum 13 region which spanned four cells.